marko-maxo/tableTracker/README.md

 API endpoints:
-default host is localhost:8000 (127.0.0.1:8000), but it can be changed with runserver command for the backend and the edit in the script.js file (first line) for the frontend.
+Default host is localhost:8000 (127.0.0.1:8000), but it can be changed with runserver command for the backend and the edit in the script.js file (first line) for the frontend.

 - AUTH
     - POST -> [host]/api/user/login/ -> Sign in to get JWT